 Passengers must expect some waiting time in the arrival areas at Oslo Airport due to these entry rules.

 Can I take a Covid-19 test at the airport?

-The health authorities have established test centers at Oslo airport, Bergen Airport, Trondheim Airport, Stavanger Airport, Bodø Airport and Ålesund Airport for passengers arriving in Norway from abroad.
+The health authorities have established test centers at Oslo airport, Bergen Airport, Trondheim Airport, Stavanger Airport, Tromsø Airport, Bodø Airport and Ålesund Airport for passengers arriving in Norway from abroad.
 Follow signs on arrival for a Covid-19 test.
 A test station has also been established in connection with Domestic Transfer at Oslo Airport.

 Do I have to wear a facemask at Norwegian airports?

 At Oslo Airport, Trondheim Airport, Ålesund Airport and Bodø Airport face masks are required for passengers in the terminal, regardless of whether social distancing is possible.
 At other airports you may have to wear a face masks when social distancing is not possible.
 Travelers will receive information at the individual airport about the rules that apply.

 When arriving from a red area the following applies: Keep wearing the face mask from your flight until you have reached home.

 Can I buy a face mask at the airport?